tkhamez/eve-srp/README.md

 ### Neucore Provider

 This provider needs a [Neucore](https://github.com/tkhamez/neucore) installation.
-It will provide groups and alternative characters from it.
+It provides groups and alternative characters from it.

 To use it add an app to Neucore and give it the `app-chars` and `app-groups` roles and add any group to it that you